Rocket-Fish/Project-Winter-Storm/README.md

-Project Winter Storm Readme file.
+Project Winter Storm

-TODO: Write some description
+This is a project that serves two purposes:
+1. to make a website
+2. to be used as an example to teach my friends CS